-Young Writers’ Workshop provides an in-depth introduction to all four genres of creative writing: fiction, poetry, nonfiction, and writing for stage and screen.
-Modeled on Gettysburg College’s highly successful gateway course, Introduction to Creative Writing, and taught by the college's own senior faculty in creative writing, Young Writers Workshop offers a constantly engaging, hands-on experience in how to write and how to talk about writing.
+Young Writers Workshop provides an in-depth introduction to all four genres of creative writing: fiction, poetry, nonfiction, and writing for stage and screen.
+Modeled on Gettysburg College’s highly successful gateway course, Introduction to Creative Writing, and taught by the college's own senior faculty in creative writing, Young Writers Workshop offers an engaging, hands-on experience in how to write and how to talk about writing.

 We believe talent can be taught!
 Developing writers need technique and inspiration.
-This is why we, at Gettysburg College Summer Young Writers Workshop, have created an intellectual and physical space for high school students to gather around texts, to study with publishing writers, to learn the art of inspiration, and to write and perform their own work with new friends and peers.
+This is why we, at the Gettysburg College Summer Young Writers Workshop, have created a writing program for high school students to gather around texts, to study with publishing writers, to learn the art of inspiration, and to write and share their own work with new friends and peers.

-Each afternoon is divided into varied sessions, to offer students brief models in each of the four genres of creative writing, to provide ample opportunity to write in these genres, and to give helpful and inspiring feedback to their new work.
+Each afternoon is divided into varied sessions, to offer students brief models in four genres of creative writing, to provide ample opportunity to write in these genres, and to give helpful and inspiring feedback to their new work

-The first four days are divided by genre, with the first day’s instruction focusing on writing poetry, the second on writing nonfiction, the third day on writing forstage and screen, and the fourth on fiction writing.
+Young Writers Workshop The first four days are divided by genre, with the first day’s instruction focusing on writing poetry, the second on writing nonfiction, the third day on writing for stage and screen, and the fourth on fiction writing.
 A fifth day will offer the students a chance to give and receive feedback on their written work.
-Throughout the week, students will write creatively, share work in class, and obtain essential inspiration and encouragement.
+Throughout the week, students will write creatively, share work in class, meet with special guests in the writing field, and obtain essential inspiration and encouragement.

 Application: Apply online.